Rabie45/Yocto-Tutorial/README.md

 ## Building a cross-compiling toolchain
  - After this lab, you will be able to:
    - Configure the crosstool-ng tool
-   - Xecute crosstool-ng and build up your own cross-compiling toolchain
+   - execute crosstool-ng and build up your own cross-compiling toolchain

   ### What is toolchain
     - a toolchain is a set of programming tools that are used to perform a complex software development task or to create a software product